leaktk/scanner/README.md

 ## Config File Format

-The [example config](./examples/config.toml) provides a commented version with all of the default values set.
+The [example config](./examples/config.toml) has the default values set and comments explaining what each option does.

 ## Scan Request Format